JorgeDFR/ros2_amcl_tutorial/README.md

 ## Main Tutorial Files

-The main files used in the tutorial can be located inside the folder `launch_files`.
+The main files used in the tutorial can be located inside the folder `launch`.

 ### Launch file

-The launch file [run.launch.py](launch_files/run.launch.py) starts all the essential nodes for the tutorial:
+The launch file [run.launch.py](launch/run.launch.py) starts all the essential nodes for the tutorial:

 - **Webots Simulator**: Launches the simulation environment.
 - **Map Server**: Publishes the map for localization.